SiliconLabsSoftware/docs-matter/sld293-matter-wifi-shell/index.md

 # Serial Port Communication on the Silicon Labs Platform

   The matter-shell exposes the configuration and the management APIs via the matter command line interface (matter CLI).
 This interface can be used to change the state of the device.

-## Hardware Requirement
+## Hardware Requirements

-- To run matter shell on the Silicon Labs Platform, refer to the [Hardware Requirments](/matter/<docspace-docleaf-version>/matter-prerequisites/hardware-requirements)
+- To run matter shell on the Silicon Labs Platform, refer to the [Hardware Requiements](/matter/<docspace-docleaf-version>/matter-prerequisites/hardware-requirements)

-## Software Requirement
+## Software Requirements

-- To run matter shell on the Silicon Labs Platform, refer to the [Software Requirments](/matter/<docspace-docleaf-version>/matter-prerequisites/software-requirements)
+- To run matter shell on the Silicon Labs Platform, refer to the [Software Requirements](/matter/<docspace-docleaf-version>/matter-prerequisites/software-requirements)

-## Execution of Matter Shell on Silicon Labs Platform
+## Execute Matter Shell on Silicon Labs Platform

 1. [Download](https://www.silabs.com/developers/simplicity-studio) and Install Simplicity Studio.

-2. To install the software packages for Simplicity Studio, refer [Software Package Installation](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation#installation-of-software-packages)
+2. To install the software packages for Simplicity Studio, refer [Software Package Installation](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation#installation-of-software-packages).

 3. Log in to Simplicity Studio and connect the EFR32 board to the computer.